William-Moreno/data-structures-and-algorithms/Data-Structures/stacksAndQueues/README.md

   ## API

-  The methods available to my LinkedList are:
+  The methods available to my Stack are:
 - `.insert(value)`
 - `.includes(value)`
 - `.toString()`